-Even though this article is about agnosticism I would like to start off with some definitions so there is no ambiguity from the get-go.
+Even though this article is about agnosticism, and its modern application.
+I would like to start off with some definitions so there is no ambiguity from the get-go.
 Truth, fact and prove are words that get bandied around in the debate groups but some people do not actually seem to be to sure what they mean exactly.
 I have found even after defining them in debate people tend to try to press on with their arguments being wilfully ignorant of the presented definitions.
 I have even emailed myself the below definitions so I can just copy and paste them into debate comments because it comes up so often!!

 Someone who does not know, or believes that it is impossible to know, if a god exists